hanschen/vim-ipython-cell/README.md

 ~~~

 for cell 4.
+The `for` statement is no longer included for cell 4.

-You must therefore be careful when defining code cells within statements.
+You must therefore be careful when defining code cells inside statements.

 ### Code cells defined using tags